 How do I register?

 There are several ways to register.
-You may print out the Registration Form from the website and mail it in with your payment, or you may drop by the studio to register in person during office hours (Mon-Thurs 3-8pm, Sat 10-4pm).
+[UPDATE WITH NEW REGISTRATION TOOLS/LINKS] or you may drop by the studio to register in person during office hours (Mon-Thurs 3-8pm, Sat 10-4pm).
 We can also take registrations by credit card over the telephone.

 Is it possible to join classes after the session has started?

 In most cases, yes, unless the class is full; we will pro-rate the fee from the time you join.
 Call the office to verify that there is still room and to determine the fee.